-The Committee will then review and prepare the 2019 Ballot with background information and professional credentials for each candidate and send the information to the voting membership electronically prior to the annual meeting.
+Upon close of nominations, the Committee will review and prepare the 2019/2020 Ballot which will include background information and professional credentials for each candidate.
+The final ballot will be sent electronically to the voting membership prior to elections opening on September 9, 2019.

 The Corporation’s President shall be the general manager of this Corporation, and therefore, general manager of all of the Chapters, shall have general supervision of the business, shall see that all orders and resolutions of the Board of Directors are enforced and put into effect, shall be its principal officer and agent, shall be and serve as Chair of its Board of Directors, shall preside at all meetings and shall negotiate and execute all contracts, bonds, mortgages, and all other instruments whatsoever incident to the conduct of business of this Corporation as limited by Section 7.03 of these Bylaws.

 The President shall have such other and further authority, power and discretion as shall be reasonably necessary, incident to or convenient for the accomplishment of the purposes of this Corporation and the Chapter, as applicable and transaction of all of its business of whatsoever nature except as shall be prohibited under the laws of Florida, or absolutely reserved to the Board of Directors in these Bylaws or hereafter limited by act of the Board of Directors.

 The Chapter President shall have similar duties and authority for the Chapter President’s specific Chapter.
 The Chapter President shall serve on the Corporation’s Board of Directors as a voting member of the Corporation’s Board of Directors.